January 4th 2021,

-Please pray for our camp – for the children who will not be able to attend this summer, for the many volunteers who were planning to serve, and for our committee and full-time staff team, navigating Camp Squeah through these unprecedented challenges with the hope of re-emerging poised, ready, and willing to be a safe haven of healing and restoration in the near future.
+Please pray for our camp – for the children and families who will attend this summer, for the many volunteers who are planning to serve, and for our committee and full-time staff team, navigating Camp Squeah through these unprecedented challenges with the hope of re-emerging poised, ready, and willing to be a safe haven of healing and restoration in the near future.

 May the Lord continue to be your Refuge,